-- 1. Have you ever planted seeds before?
-If so, what happened? - 2.
-Have you ever planted a plant in a garden before?
-If so, what happened? - 3.
-Have you ever watched someone plant anything before?
-If so, what happened? - 4.
-What do you think will happen with your plants this time? - 5.
-Can you think of a plant which produces two of the following edible or usable parts: roots, stems, flowers, fruits, leaves, seeds? - 6.
+1. Have you ever planted seeds before?
+If so, what happened?
+2. Have you ever planted a plant in a garden before?
+If so, what happened?
+3. Have you ever watched someone plant anything before?
+If so, what happ ened?
+4. What do you think will happen with your plants this time?
+5. Can you think of a plant which produces two of the following edible or us stems, flowers, fruits, leaves, seeds? able parts: roots, 6.
 Working in groups is beneficial and challenging.
-What was one beneficial thing about working in a group today?
-Can you think of a way that it could have been more beneficial?
-What was one challenging thing about working in a group today?
-Can you think of a way to reduce or eliminate this challenge?
+What was one beneficial in a group today?
+Can you think of a way that it could have been more be one challenging thing about working in a group today?
+Can you think of a eliminate this challenge? neficial?
+What was